Practical randomness amplification and privatisation with implementations on quantum computers

-At a high level, this amounts to trusting that the quantum computer has not been purposely built to trick the user, but allows for unavoidable imperfections in its implementation. \item By optimising the circuit implementation as well as the parameters of our protocol to the specific hardware, the quantum computers from the IBM-Q experience achieve high Bell inequality values to run our protocol. \end{itemize}
+At a high level, this amounts to trusting that the quantum computer has not been purposely built to trick the user, but allows for unavoidable imperfections in its implementation. \item By optimising the circuit implementation as well as the parameters of our protocol to the specific hardware, all the quantum computers we used achieved sufficiently high Bell inequality values to run our protocol, for certain $\delta > 0$, and generate random numbers in a semi-device-independent manner.
+In particular, although from a small sample only, the results obtained from the devices of Quantinuum and AQT/UIBK gave the highest Mermin inequality value $M_{obs} \approx 3.9$.
+This is also the case on IBM's device \textit{ibmq\textunderscore toronto} giving $M_{obs}=3.62$.
+The previous highest Mermin inequality value that we could find was $M_{obs}=3.57$ \cite{maxMermin} (albeit in 2006). \item We showed in the previous section how our results compare to classical alternatives from a statistical perspective.
+By running extensive statistical tests, we showed that the output generated by (other commercially available) quantum and classical hardware RNGs and also existing software pseudo-RNGs, is successfully amplified through our protocol run on quantum computers by using them as the imperfect source of randomness.
+This means that the random numbers from those sources fail, or perform badly, at some commonly used statistical tests without being processed by our protocol, but succeed after being amplified by our protocol. \end{itemize}

+The numerical results that we obtained are summarised in Table. \ref{ResultsQC} and the remainder of this section is organised as follows.
+Sec.\ref{sec:QC_validity} serves to discuss and describe the necessary added assumptions for running a faithful Bell test on quantum computers but also how to account for and quantify some signalling (e.g. cross-talk) in the implementations.
+We then describe the different quantum computer implementations, in particular how we optimised the circuits for each device, in Sec.\ref{sec:QC_implementations}.